AlexTelon/FlexiCharge-Backend/backend-app/src/database-Interface/README.md

        - Purpose : Gets all Chargers with status = "Available"
    - addCharger
        - Purpose : Adds a Charger
-         - At the moment all charges are marked as "Available" on creation
+         - At the moment all charges are marked as "Reserved" on creation
    - removeCharger
        - Purpose : Removes a Charger by connectorID
    - updateChargerStatus
        - Purpose : Update status of a Charger
-   - getChargerForTransaction
-       - Purpose : Gets a Charger by transactionID
 ### database-interface-electricity-tariff.js
 - getElectricityTariffsOrderByDate
 	- Purpose : Gets all ElectricityTariffs, ordered by date.